 - Submit a claim Obtain the insurance information of anyone who might have responsibility for the accident, including the property owner, lessee, local government, or owners of an adjacent property (when an event occurred between two properties).
 Submit claims against each of these parties; it will be up to the insurance companies to determine whose policy will ultimately cover the expenses.

-Ascribing Liability in Premises Injury Cases
+How Do I Assign Liability in a Premises Injury Case?

-When an injury occurs on an individual’s property, assigning blame to a particular party is not always as easy as it may appear.
+When an injury occurs on an individual’s property, ascribing blame to a particular party is not always as easy as it may appear.
 This is due to the complex circumstances relating to such occasions, including:

 - Owner/lessee considerations On rented properties, dangerous conditions may be the responsibility of the owner or the lessee.
 Although owners typically assume liability for exterior structures and interior components of which a lessee may not be aware, renters must do their part to keep interior moving structures safe for visitors.